 Born in Vancouver, British Columbia in March 1936, David Suzuki is a third-generation Japanese-Canadian.
 From 1942 until the end of World War II, he and his family were among the many North Americans of Japanese ancestry who were confined to internment camps.
 That experience had a profound and lasting effect on Suzuki, who, to this day, views white North American society as a bastion of racism and feels “a very profound empathy for what minority groups in this country [the U.S.] have gone through.”
 He asserts, for instance, that African Americans and Native Americans “have been taught, generation after generation,” that they are “savages” whose intrinsic value amounts to “nothing.”

 Suzuki earned a BA in biology at Amherst College in 1958, and a Ph.D. in zoology three years later at the University of Chicago.
-He taught genetics at the University of Alberta in 1962-63 and has been a faculty member at the University of British Columbia since 1963.
+He taught genetics at the University of Alberta in 1962-63 and was a faculty member at the University of British Columbia from 1963 until his retirement in 2001.
 He has written more than 50 books and holds 25 honorary degrees.
 His Introduction to Genetic Analysis (co-authored with A.J.F.
 Griffiths) is the most popular genetics textbook used in the United States.
 In 1990 Suzuki and Harvard professor Tara Cullis together established the David Suzuki Foundation to “protect the diversity of nature and our quality of life, now and for the future.”

 Suzuki has been involved in broadcasting since the 1970s and has presented such radio and television series as Quirks and Quarks, From Naked Ape to Superspecies, and Suzuki on Science.
 His biggest success has been The Nature of Things, a TV documentary series which Suzuki has hosted since 1979 and which has aired in some 50 countries.
 In 2009 Suzuki won the Right Livelihood Award for “his lifetime advocacy of the socially responsible use of science” and “his massive contribution to raising awareness about the perils of climate change and building public support for policies to address it.”